SAS-HKU/HKU-SAS-ROS/README.md

 ### author: Peter WANG (busg please contact peterwang.dase@connect.hku.hk/peter.w030522@gmail.com)

 # Structure of the Repo:
-- ## I. Introduction to the platforms
+- ## I. Platform Specifications
 - ## II.
-Introduction to Function Use
+Function Uses

+# I. Platform Specifications

+### Hardware Specifications (provided by AgileX official)
+- see the intro video here:
+### Car Warmup
+- Long press the switch to start (short press to pause the program).
+Observe the electricity meter, and charge or replace the battery in time when the last red light is on.
+- Observe the status of the front latch and the color of the vehicle light to determine the current mode:

 # II.
-Introduction to Function Use
+Function Uses

 ## Setup